 The By-Laws of the Company currently provide for the Board to be comprised of 15 Directors.
+The Board currently contemplates taking action to either reduce the size of the Board to 14 persons or to fill the vacancy created by the fact Mr. Dunigan is not standing for re-election at this Annual Meeting.
 The proxies may not be voted for a greater number of persons than are presently nominated as Directors.

-Pages 15 through 23 contain the following information with respect to each Director nominee of the Company: name; principal occupation or business experience for the last five years; skills and other qualifications to serve on the Board; age; the year in which the nominee or incumbent Director first became a Director of the Company; the number of shares of common stock of the Company beneficially owned by the nominee or incumbent Director as of March 3, 2015; and the percentage that the shares beneficially owned represent of the total outstanding shares of the Company as of March 3, 2015.
+Pages 16 through 25 contain the following information with respect to each Director nominee of the Company: name; principal occupation or business experience for the last five years; skills and other qualifications to serve on the Board; age; the year in which the nominee or incumbent Director first became a Director of the Company; the number of shares of common stock of the Company beneficially owned by the nominee or incumbent Director as of March 8, 2016; and the percentage that the shares beneficially owned represent of the total outstanding shares of the Company as of March 8, 2016.
 The number of shares of common stock of the Company shown as being beneficially owned by each Director nominee or incumbent Director includes those over which he or she has either sole or shared voting or investment power.